-The degree-completion program is designed for non-traditional adult students who have already worked several years as a healthcare professional and can be completed 100% online.
-This program will prepare you to assume a wide range of positions and leadership roles in hospitals and clinics, including quality-assurance manager, healthcare administrator, diagnostic imaging educator, and others that require a bachelor's degree for entry, such as occupational therapist, physical therapist, and physician's assistant.
-With a bachelor of science in diagnostic imaging degree, you will also be qualified to expand your career into other areas of the medical imaging industry, from product development to sales and marketing.
+Available in a fully online semester-based program or the competency-based UW Flexible Option program, this degree prepares you for a wide range of positions and leadership roles in the health care industry, including quality-assurance manager, healthcare administrator, diagnostic imaging educator, and others that require a bachelor’s degree for entry to advanced education programs.
+With a Bachelor of Science in Diagnostic Imaging, you will also be qualified to expand your career into other areas of the medical imaging industry and health-related industries.

 Offered Online and in the UW FLEX Option format.

 This interdisciplinary degree completion program in Diagnostic Imaging is open to professionals holding an active registry from ARRT, ARDMS, CCI, or equivalent professional imaging registry.
 Applicants with the required credentials are awarded 30 block credits plus natural transfer credits equaling a minimum of 60 credits and a maximum of 72 credits.
 (A maximum of 72-semester credits can be transferred from a single or combination of associate degree/2-year institutions.
 There is no maximum number of semester credits that can be transferred from a 4-year university).
 A minimum of 120 credits is required to complete the bachelor's degree including all required courses.
 The final 30 credits must be completed at UWM.
 Students with GER requirements or those planning application to specific professional graduate programs may need to complete more credits.
 Coursework may be completed online or in a flexible, competency-based format.